aanandshekharroy/Android-Testing/README.md

 # Android-Testing
-#### Project under the "Engineering Maintainable Android Apps" course on Coursera
+#### Project under the "Engineering Maintainable Android Apps" course on Coursera.
+##### Installation
+- Clone this repository.
+- Open it in Android-studio and sync the project.

-###### The requirement was to write unit tests and UI tests using Espresso for the following requirements
+##### The requirement was to write unit tests and UI tests using Espresso for the following requirements
 - The LoginActivity must have a place for the user to enter their email address
 - The LoginActivity must have a place for the user to enter their password
 - The LoginActivity must not display the password in plain text